 Distance reporting requires specific data

-To perform distance reporting in Mosaiq, you’ll need to provide shape_dist_traveled in either the shapes.txt or stop_times.txt files within your GTFS upload.
-This provides the distance between first and last recorded stops.
+To enable distance reporting, you’ll need to provide shape_dist_traveled in either the shapes.txt or stop_times.txt files within your GTFS upload.
+This provides the distance between first and last recorded stops, and allows Mosaiq to calculate distance metrics.

-If you are unable to provide a shapes file, we will infer shapes.
+If you are unable to provide a shapes file, we will derive shapes.
 We do this by using heartbeats in a section to work out the path a bus takes between stops.
 With this data, we can calculate the shape and thus distance.
-Note: Inferred shapes data is not yet available and will be released in the coming weeks.
+Derived shapes ensure not just speed and completeness, but also objectivity.
+The system removes the bias that humans inevitably apply when filling gaps.

 Stay connected